zyf0717/zyf0717.github.io/_posts/2020-08-18-dashboard-deployment.markdown

 ## 1. Environment setup

-On the GCP VM, install Anaconda on the with the following:
+SSH into the GCP VM, and install Anaconda on the with the following:

 ```bash
 $ cd /tmp